-Managing is a tough job but somebody’s gotta do it.
-We are not yet ready for AI to manage the masses nor are we ready for all companies to abandon management as a level.
-Moreover a great manager can bring out the best in someone and affect their professional (and even personal) life for years to come.
+Managing is a tough job, but somebody’s gotta do it.
+We are not yet ready for AI to manage the masses, nor are we ready for all companies to abandon management as a level.
+Moreover, a great manager can bring out the best in someone and affect their professional (and even personal) life for years to come.

 In our coaching of managers and leaders we often encounter mistakes managers make that hold them back from being as good as they have the potential to be.
 We thought it would be helpful to share some of the mistakes managers make in this 2-part series.
 We hope it’s helpful and accelerates progress through the ranks of management for you or someone you know.